christophebedard/christophebedard.github.io/_posts/2019-06-01-ros_tracing_message_flow.md

 However, all of the tools or solutions mentioned above cannot provide a view of the actual execution.
 Besides, the performance overhead of using higher-level log aggregators (e.g. as a ROS node) is non-negligible.

-The `tracetools` [package](https://github.com/bosch-robotics-cr/tracetools) enables ROS tracing along with the instrumentation.
+The `tracetools` [package](https://github.com/bosch-robotics-cr/tracetools) uses [LTTng](https://lttng.org/) to instrument ROS for tracing.
 However, it does not offer analysis tools.

 Trace Compass offers a [control flow view](https://github.com/tuxology/tracevizlab/tree/master/labs/101-trace-navigation-in-tracecompass), showing the state of threads over time.
 By selecting one particular thread, a user can launch a [critical path analysis](https://github.com/tuxology/tracevizlab/tree/master/labs/102-tracing-wget-critical-path).